 Arrival time for students is up to thirty minutes prior to the start of the school day.
 Students must be ready for class or assembly 5 minutes prior to the commencement of the class or assembly.
-Any student that arrives after school start time will be considered tardy.
+Any student that arrives after school start time will be considered tardy and will not participate in morning assembly.

 All tardies will be considered unexcused unless a child has a doctor's note.
+Doctor's notes are required within 48 hours of the tardy.
 Excessive tardies may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

 Three or more tardies in a month will result in a student being issued a detention.
+After three consecutive detentions, students will be issued an in school suspension.